tenancy/docs/docs/tenancy/1.x/faq-common-problems.md

 ## Form validations are run against the system database instead of the tenants database
 **Problem**

 Laravel keeps trying to run validations against my system database, even though my models are using the `OnTenant` trait.
-What`s going on?
+What's going on?

 *Example*